starklicht/starklicht-stm32/README.md

 - STM32F410RB microcontroller board
 - USB to UART converter for programming
 - Starklicht lighting hardware (LEDs, buttons, display, sensors)
+- HM10 BLE Module for Bluetooth connectivity
+- RGB Led Chip of your choice (we are using LED COB 100W RGB ML-56 COB (JX-SPEC-WW-0100))

 ---